10 Tips for Planning the Perfect Morocco Tour

 Bring Essentials

 Pack essentials like a reusable water bottle, sunscreen, a good camera, and a travel guidebook.
-Comfortable walking shoes are a must for exploring bustling markets and rugged landscapes.
+Comfortable walking shoes are a must for exploring bustling and rugged landscapes.

 Learn Basic Arabic or French Phrases